-But, it’s also easy to waste time on social media, or focus on the wrong things.
-When you’re a one man (or woman) band wearing all the hats in your business, wasting time is the last thing you want to do!
+But, it’s also easy to waste time on social media or focus on the wrong things.
+If you’re a one-man (or woman) band wearing all the hats in your business, wasting time is the last thing you want to do!

 Thankfully a little intention, focus, and planning can make a huge difference in your social media efforts.
 It can also mean the difference between a presence that falls flat and does very little for you, and one that opens doors, lands you customers and helps you achieve your goals.

-Here are 8 simple tips for crafting a killer social media strategy for your business
+Here are 8 simple tips that can help you become a social media specialist for your business:

 Understanding your audience is fundamental to creating content that they’ll find ridiculously valuable (the name of the game!).
 Keep this picture in mind at all times; it should inform every decision you make about the content you create and share.

-Once you’ve figured this out, you can then start to think about which platforms it makes sense to invest your time into.
-Which leads on to my next point…
+Once you’ve figured this out, you can then start to think about which platforms it makes sense to invest your time in.
+This leads to my next point…

-Don’t feel you have to be on all of them!
+Don’t feel you have to be on every platform!
+A social media specialist thinks strategically.
 A carefully thought out, consistent presence on one or two platforms that your dream customers use and love will serve you better than a haphazard, diluted effort across five or six.

-Different platforms have different advantages, features and user-bases (research last year found that 92% of all pins on Pinterest are created by women, for example), so ask yourself which ones will showcase your strengths and provide the best opportunities to connect with your target audience.
+Different platforms have different advantages, features and user bases, so ask yourself which ones will showcase your strengths and provide the best opportunities to connect with your target audience.

-For instance, an independent artist might want to prioritize one of the more visual platforms, such as Instagram.
-That could involve sharing work or work-in-progress shots, or creating a challenge to encourage engagement from others – such as Miranti Kayess’ #52HandLettered project.
+For instance, an independent business that sells design products might want to prioritize one of the more visual platforms, such as Instagram.
+That could involve sharing work or work-in-progress shots, or creating a challenge to encourage engagement from others.

 OK, so you’ve figured out who your audience is and where they like to hang out.
 The next step is creating and sharing content that’s epically valuable to them and relevant to your expertise.